Trevor Chappell (radio presenter): 1995–2000: Early radio career

-2020–present: Host of Overnights
+2003–present: Host of Overnights & Afternoons

-Chappell hosts the Overnights program Australia-wide on Monday to Thursday mornings (Rod Quinn hosts the program on Friday, Saturday and Sunday mornings) from 2:00 am to 6:00 am AEST (midnight to 4:00 am AWST).
-South Australia and Northern Territory have their feed delayed 30 minutes to enable it to be broadcast in the same local time slot.
+Chappell is the long-time host of the Overnights program Australia-wide on Monday to Thursday mornings (Michael Pavlich hosts the program on Friday, Saturday and Sunday mornings) from 2:00 am to 6:00 am AEST (midnight to 4:00 am AWST).

 The program features a "How, When, Where, Why" quiz on minutiae of pop culture: television, popular music, movies, comic books etc., which stimulates discussions within that framework, with only occasional excursions into real life events.
 Regular guests include Scott Goodings (on television).
 The light-hearted atmosphere evaporates for the second half of the program, when adult subjects are discussed at a mature level, with guest interviewees and talkback callers featuring heavily.
 An overwhelming proportion of listeners, or at least respondents who go to air, are male, many of whom identify themselves as truck drivers.
 The program may be heard live on the ABC's Internet service and is available to be heard online for the following seven days.
-Chappell has listeners in Monterrey, Mexico; Portland, Oregon; Cheung Chau, Hong Kong; Tokyo, Japan; and Denver, Colorado, Vancouver BC.
+Chappell had listeners in Monterrey, Mexico; Portland, Oregon; Cheung Chau, Hong Kong; Tokyo, Japan; and Denver, Colorado, Vancouver BC.

-Some callers during the quiz have said that Chappell does not give clues out during the quiz; however the technical operator and second host, Michael Pavlich, has become known as a "massive clue giver".
+Some callers during the quiz have said that Chappell did not give clues out during the quiz; however the technical operator and second host, Michael Pavlich, became known as a "massive clue giver".

+In July 2023, ABC announced that Chappell will host afternoons on ABC Radio Melbourne after 23 years at helm of Overnights.
+In November 2024, ABC announced that Chappell will return to host Overnights.

 Personal life

 Chappell is married to his wife Cath.
-They have one son, Finn.
+He has a son, Finn, from a previous marriage.

 Interests

-Chappell enjoys surfing, golf, and going to the beach.
+Chappell enjoys surfing, golf and going to the beach.

 He is known for his dislike of the Beatles and his recall of the TV shows Owly's School, F Troop and popular Perth children's TV characters Fat Cat and Percy Penguin.

 He is also a huge ABBA fan, with a special fondness for Bjorn; and he is known as a consummate Lapsang Souchong tea aficionado.